18F/handbook/docs/04-how-we-work/tools/harvest.md

 If you are often "on-the-go" consider downloading the Harvest App.

-This is also great for (and almost required) for any onsite trips you take.
-It makes entering time easy, but also it's makes entering your expenses a snap.
+This is also great for (and almost required) for any onsite trips & conferences.
+It makes entering time easy, but also makes entering your expenses a snap.
 You can take a photo of your receipt right from the Harvest App - no more worries about losing that receipt or having to enter them all after your trip.
+It will also provide visibility on the total expense costs while traveling.

 * <https://www.getharvest.com/android>
 * <https://www.getharvest.com/iphone>